CoruNethron/salph-cosmic-great-solution/README.md

 You would need to select "Encrypt & Decrypt" tab:
 <img src="./assets/cryptool-1.png" alt="cryptool1" />

-Then paste command from the box above into "command" textbox and press "Run":
+Then paste command from the box above into terminal simulation and hit "Run":
 <img src="./assets/cryptool-2.png" alt="cryptool2" />

 You will see, that there is no "Bad Decrypt" error reported by OpenSSL.